Frequently Asked Questions

 - Does this birth certificate include my time of birth and mother’s maiden name?

 - Is this a long form birth certificate?
+How can I obtain a long form birth certificate?

 - Can I request an Apostille seal from East Chicago?